 Step Four – Pocket Slits

-At the top sides of each piece, double-turn a very narrow hem for a length of about 10″ +.
+At the top sides of each piece, double-turn a very narrow hem for a length of about 12 inches.
 Stitch.
 These will form the openings for your pockets, and also allow you to get into the petticoat easily.

 Step Five – Pleat

-I like knife pleating, but box pleating is also a good method.
 You are welcome to measure, do math, and mark where your pleats should go, but I do it more by feel.
-If using knife pleats, pleat in the direction of the center mark, so you end up with a small inverted box pleat at the centers of your skirt front and back.
+On the back of the petticoat pleat in the direction of the center mark, so you end up with a small inverted box pleat at the centers of your skirt back.
+On the front section, mark the center, then about 2 inches away on each side.
+Knife pleat from that mark towards the sides of the petticoat, so you end up with a 4 inch flat section at center front.

 Quarter your waist measurement (waist/4).
 This is the length each knife pleated section will need to be.
 Mine came out to 6.5″, so as I pleated towards the center, I measured and adjusted to 6.5″.
 In total, each side was 13″.